Every Elementary Higher Topos has a Natural Number Object: Peano Implies Lawvere

 \begin{lemone} We have an equivalence of spaces

 \end{lemone}

 \begin{proof} We have following equivalence of spaces

 Thus it suffices to check for the case $C=1$.
-But both are defined in terms of limit diagrams thus the result follows immediately from the fact that $Map(1, -)$ commutes with limits. \end{proof}
+But both are defined in terms of similar limit diagrams (\cref{eq:limit Lawvere ext} and \cref{eq:internal Lawvere limit}) thus the result follows immediately from the fact that $\Map(1, -)$ commutes with limits. \end{proof}

 Similarly, we can internalize the space of partial maps with the same property.
+For $(X,b,u)$ we define